-Where will global app market go in the following years, after it already surpassed traditional media like television?
+Where will the global app market go in the following years, after it already surpassed traditional media like television?
 Data tells us that it will only continue to grow.
 With our mobile phones becoming “smarter” with every new release, there is less need to use our desktops – we can order a ride with our phone, pay the bills or even chat with Google Assistant.
-In fact, a recent study by eMarketer noted that almost 70% of the total digital advertising space in 2018 is mobile – surpassing traditional media like television.

 Ad Spend for App Installs

 Total ad spends for app installs is predicted to grow with a yearly 27% rate up to 2022, according to Appsflyer.
 In 2019, the number of installs reached 58.8 billion, and with this growth rate, it is expected to reach $118.4 billion by 2022.

 There are different challenges in the mobile app market world – fierce competition for organic discovery in app stores and the ability to discover high-value users at a scale that won’t stop using your app after a day or two.

 This region that includes several major markets will drive nearly 50% of the worldwide ads budget by 2022.
 During this period, China, India and Indonesia are projected to add more than 220 million mobile internet users to the global app market.